hl2guide/Awesome-Visual-Studio-Code-Extensions/README.md

 [Website](https://hl2guide.github.io/Awesome-Visual-Studio-Code-Extensions/)

-Last Updated: 1st Nov 2019
+Last Updated: 15th Nov 2019

 # Intro

-These are a list of the awesome must-use extensions I use every day :D _Themes and icons are not included in the list._
+This is a list of the awesome must-use extensions I use every day :D _Themes and icons are not included in the list._

 Extensions add or change functionality within Visual Studio Code.